 - Managing regional tournaments

 - Developing new clubs

 - Providing a forum for clubs to co-operate for the development of the game.

-The Federation provides the essential link between the region and the national governing body of the game – The Croquet Association.
+The Federation provides the essential link between the region and the national governing body of the game – Croquet England.